maxmindlin/telegraf-rust/README.md

 (<measurement>, [(<tagName>, <tagVal>)], [(<fieldName>, <fieldVal>)])
 ```

-Measurement name, tag set, and field set are space separated.
-Tag and field sets are space separated.
+Measurement name, tag set, and field set are comma separated.
+Tag and field tuples are space separated.
 The tag set is optional.

 ## Manual `Point` initialization